-Fight the coronavirus with sleep
+Fight RSV, influenza and COVID with sleep

 So, sleep is great for you and your health.
 But what if you’re having trouble sleeping?
 Pulmonologist Michael Summers, MD, is a Fellow Member of the American Academy of Sleep Medicine.
 Dr. Summers shared these sleep tips.

 - Create a relaxation ritual.
 Take some time to wind down before bed with your own relaxation ritual.
 Think of it as your “me time.”
 Maybe you like to journal, meditate, read a book, take a hot bath, listen to music or do some gentle stretching.
 Minimize conversations (especially social media) during your relaxation ritual.

 - Get comfortable.
 For the best sleep environment, choose quiet and dark.
 You can filter out unwanted light with blackout curtains or a sleep mask to go over your eyes.